 Sanctuary DMV raises funds to support the legal cases of community members who have been taken by ICE.
-Learn about the current community members we’re supporting below, and please give if you can.
+Donate to Sanctuary DMV on our PayPal.
+You can also Venmo us @SanctuaryDMV.

 Our friend Bartegan came to the US with his family when he was five years old.
 In 2018, Bartegan was convicted of a minor weed violation, and even though he served his 15-day prison sentence, ICE detained him upon release and began deportation proceedings against him.
 The good news: after a hard fight in which 10 of our volunteers accompanied him to his last hearing, Bartegan received a stay of deportation in December and was able to spend the holidays at home with his family, but Bartegan still needs your support.

 Bartegan’s mother is saddled with thousands of dollars in debt fighting his emergency immigration case.
 Bartegan should never have been facing deportation because of a minor violation; Bartegan is one of the many immigrants caught up in our unjust and racist criminal legal and immigration systems.
 He shouldn’t face these terrible systems alone.
 Thanks to your generous donations, the needed funds for Bartegan’s legal fees were raised!
 Thank you for showing up for your community.